neopragma/ruby-galaxy/README.md

 1. It's more valuable for each team member to be available immediately _at the moment they are needed_ than it is for them to stay "busy" with low-priority work.
 1. When all team members are aware of one another's work, it helps everyone do things in a way that's easy to integrate and unlikely to cause re-work due to miscommunication.

 Let's walk with a hypothetical team that uses all the good practices we know of as they implement a solution to this toy problem, and call out the times when the team exemplifies each of the factors listed above.
 We'll call them Team CustomersPet.
 For context, we'll also shadow a second team that works in a way many real-world teams operate.
 We'll call them Team CorporateCogs.
-We'll track the Cycle Time for each work item for the two teams.
+We'll track the Cycle Time, Lead Time, and Process Cycle Efficiency for the two teams to get a sense of which approach might be more effective.

 ## The Teams